Improving Bold Commerce's Growth Strategy to Surge ARR by $332,280+ 🚀

 Bold Commerce could hire a consultant to train their content team.
 Another option is to have their content team interview industry experts.
 While this is harder to scale, it’s easier to increase the content thought leadership.
 Plus these relationships often pay off in more ways than creating exceptional content.

-1. Missing Google Ads
+The Ugly: Missing Google Ads

 When you first start out, you do not want to chase every shiny marketing object.